grgmausham/Local-grocery-store/README.md

 </details>

 ## Features
 This section will cover how and why each step in the program is included.
 The below will have screenshots in chronological order of output.
 Starting with the correct inputs for: item name, quantity, remove item.
-The validation messages will be shown in the validation testing section, found in the TESTING.md.
+The validation messages will be shown in the validation testing section.

 ### Display Program Introduction: